TheochemUI/eOn/docs/source/user_guide/minimization.md

 lbfgs_precon = pair
 ```

+`[Xtsci] highs = true` asks HiGHS for the step (Newton QP on the
+host pair matrix, or two-loop plus boxes).
+Build xtsci-optimize
+with `--features capi,highs`.

 `method = rfo` is Banerjee RFO.
 The pair Hessian is still built in eOn
 (`lbfgs_precon`) and handed to Rust through `xts_minimize_hess`.
 The
 engine also runs the other xtsci-optimize methods (`lbfgs`, `bfgs`,